Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Introduction

-Let us briefly return to the applications in finance and neuroscience mentioned above.
-In both realms, and no doubt in several others, heterogeneity often plays a critical role---something which becomes especially pertinent when seeking to understand the outcomes of contagion spreading through a complex system.
-In short, a homogeneous version of the McKean--Vlasov problem would be at great risk of oversimplifying the conclusions that one can draw.
-At the same time, the streamlined analysis of a mean-field formulation can be highly instructive, so it becomes important to look for ways of exploiting such `averaging' while not throwing away all the heterogeneity.
+In many practical applications, heterogeneity plays a critical role---something that becomes particularly pertinent when seeking to understand the outcomes of contagion spreading through a complex system.
+In short, a homogeneous version of the McKean--Vlasov problem would be at risk of oversimplifying the conclusions that one can draw.
+At the same time, the streamlined analysis of a mean-field formulation can be highly instructive, so it becomes important to look for ways of exploiting such macroscopic `averaging' while not throwing away all the microscopic heterogeneity.

-In the motivating paper \cite{FS20}, we argue that the structure of the heterogeneity in \eqref{CMV} is well-suited to capture the core-periphery properties that are typical of interbank markets.
-For some concrete examples of this, we refer to the discussion at the very start of \cite[Section 3.1]{FS20} as well as the Online Supplement C for that paper.
-In general, a particularly simple but very relevant special case is that of a homogeneous multi-type system, splitting the system into $k$ different types (with full homogeneity within each type).
-This is the structure considered for the mean-field problem in \cite{NS18}, which we take a much closer look at in Section \ref{sec:multi-type} below.
-Working with \eqref{CMV}, we can e.g.~introduce heterogeneity within each type or allow for a continuous classification of types.
-It should be noted that \cite{NS18} also introduces a mean-field type game, whereby jumps are ruled out due to the strategic possibility of disconnecting gradually from a given particle as it gets closer to absorption.
+For some concrete examples of how \eqref{CMV} can capture features of realistic core-periphery networks in interbank markets, we refer to the discussion at the start of \cite[Section 3.1]{FS20} as well as \cite[Online Supplement C]{FS20}.
+Another tractable special case is the multi-type system with homogeneity within each type, as considered for the closely related mean-field problem in \cite{NS18} (see Remark \ref{sec:multi-type} below).
+In relation to this, it should be noted that \cite{NS18} also studies a mean-field type game, whereby jumps are ruled out due to the strategic possibility of disconnecting gradually from a given particle as it gets closer to absorption.
 We do not consider any game components in this paper.